 How Umwelt handles and protects your personal information.

-- Bluetooth Address: the PC must advertise that Umwelt is running in order for the watch to calculate how far/close it is.
+- Bluetooth Address: the PC must advertise that Umwelt is running in order for the phone to calculate how far/close it is.
 This implies that other devices might become aware of your computer MAC address, an unique identifier.
 This doesn't compromise any information stored in your computer.
-Also it is usually not enough to associate with other information related to you.
+Also it is not enough to associate with other information related to you.
 But it can potentially be used to uniquely identify your presence in places that you visit too often (cafeterias, public places, etc).
 If you want to be absolutely sure that no electronic device should be aware of your presence you should consider turning Umwelt off.

 Possible security risks and how to avoid them

-- Bluetooth Spoofing: in theory, a malicious attacker might have a device that pretends to be your watch by advertising the same unique Bluetooth address.
+- Bluetooth Spoofing: in theory, a malicious attacker might have a device that pretends to be your phone by advertising the same unique Bluetooth address.
 In practice, this attack would not be successful because, to unlock your computer the attacker would also need to provide the key used to decrypt the password (see "Password", on section above).